BackStage: Los Angeles

 When her daughter became school-age, she introduced her daughter to countless opportunities, because she believed her biggest contribution to her daughter's life was to help HER find HER OWN dream, and take it as far as possible.
 She gave her daughter soccer, Brownies, art lessons, musical theatre, television and movie acting experience, ballet, jazz, piano lessons, etc. Sandy participated in all of the activities equally...being a soccer mom, assistant Brownie leader, and backstage parent assistant for ballet productions.
 Her daughter narrowed her choices down to ballet, TV/Film and musical theatre, in that order...and at age twelve, her daughter announced that she "wanted to focus exclusively on ballet."
 That's what she did...and she just retired from four years as a professional ballet dancer, with S.A.G. and Equity affiliations.

-Eight years ago, Sandy was rear-ended and diagnosed with Post-Traumatic Stress Syndrome from that accident.
-She suffered flashbacks, nightmares, and short-term memory loss related to her childhood accident, and relived that experience more than any other time in her life.
+Ten years ago, Sandy was rear-ended and diagnosed with Post-Traumatic Stress Syndrome from her childhood car accident, temporarily suffering flashbacks, nightmares, and short-term memory loss related to her childhood accident, and relived that experience more than any other time in her life.
 A specialist helped her work through that.
 And, it was also when she finally got to see Peter Tork, from The Monkees, in concert for the first time.

 Through a series of professional exchanges which arose out of that concert, a solid professional respect and admiration has grown.
-Peter has become a contributor to an amazing change in Sandy's life the past few years...including encouraging her when she had the opportunity for a re-entry into acting...with her first audition landing her a role in "Pirates of the Caribbean II."
-She has since worked in 8 Feature Films, 4 T.V. episodes, and was the "Featured Girl" in an MTV-music video project last year.
+Peter has become a contributor to an amazing change in Sandy's life the past few years...including encouraging her when she had the opportunity for a re-entry into acting...with her first audition landing her a role in "Pirates of the Caribbean II & III."
+She has since worked in 8 Feature Films, 4 T.V. episodes, and was the "Featured Girl" in an MTV-music video project.
 She has deep gratitude for every opporutunity to act today...but is MOST passionate about the production of

 BACKSTAGE: LOS ANGELES.